CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 Official Note=[Alternative A for arbitration:]

-DisputeResolution.6.2.Alt1.sec=[by arbitration in accordance with the [name of rules of the arbitration institution] (the “Arbitration Rules”) in effect on the date of this Agreement.
+DisputeResolution.6.2.Alt1.sec=by arbitration in accordance with the [name of rules of the arbitration institution] (the “{DefT.Arbitration_Rules}”) in effect on the date of this Agreement.
 The number of arbitrators shall be [one] [three].
 The seat of arbitration shall be [seat] and the place shall be [place].
 The language of the proceedings shall be [language].
 [The provisions for expedited procedures contained in [section or article] of the Arbitration Rules shall apply irrespective of the amount in dispute.
 The parties further agree that following the commencement of arbitration, they will continue to attempt in good faith to reach a negotiated resolution of the Dispute.

 Official Note=[Alternative B for litigation:]